Authentication

 2. Set the 3rd party provider's client secret - see here.

-3. Configure a redirectUrl in the keelconfig.yaml - see here.
+3. Configure a redirectUrl in the keelconfig.yaml or use a dynamic redirect URI.

 {name} here is the name of the provider as configured in your keelconfig.yaml file.
 More on this in the getting started section.